viniciusguigo/viniciusguigo.github.io/_pages/about.md

 ---
 Hi and welcome to my webpage!

-I’m a machine learning researcher and engineer designing, implementing, and evaluating novel machine learning and reinforcement learning algorithms that learn from (inherently noisy and ambiguous) human feedback.
-I also maintain a machine learning-based web app that models and forecasts financial markets in real-time for [quantitative trading](https://www.cmidas.com/dashboard/).
+I’m a machine learning researcher and engineer designing novel machine learning and reinforcement learning algorithms that learn from (inherently noisy and ambiguous) human feedback.
+I'm also building [machine learning-based software tools](https://www.cmidas.com/) to make individual traders more confident when investing their money.

-Please feel free to reach out via email (vinicius.goecks [at] gmail.com), LinkedIn, or ResearchGate following the links at the sidebar of this webpage.
+Please feel free to reach out via email (vinicius.goecks [at] gmail.com) or [LinkedIn](https://www.linkedin.com/in/vggoecks/).
 Thanks for visiting!